 Calculated as total wait time ÷ customers served in the period.
 Defaults to 0 when no data is available.

-Use to: Monitor responsiveness and identify staffing or queue optimization needs.
+Use this to: Monitor accessibility and responsiveness and identify staffing or queue optimization needs.

 Overall Resolution Rate